From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Experiments

-BOSSbase \cite{boss} and BOWS \cite{bows} datasets are used to generate 20,000 original grey-scale images with a size of $512\times512$.
-We resize them to $64\times64$ (i.e., $W=H=64$) using the default settings in MATLAB R2018a, the resized images are divided into three sets for training, validation, and test (with a $14:1:5$ ratio).
-The block-based MW methods \cite{lin2011digital,kim2018robust,makbol2016block,su2017improved,nam2020nsct} are used to generate watermarked images, and the images are generated by embedding watermark bits (0 or 1) into the original images given for each method listed in Table~\ref{table_quantitative_evaluation}.
-These methods perform watermark bit extraction in blind fashion.
+In this study, we utilize BOSSbase \cite{boss} and BOWS \cite{bows} datasets, which are widely used in the field of \textit{watermarking and steganography}, to generate 20,000 original grey-scale images with a size of $512\times512$.
+For base experiment, we resize them to $64\times64$ (i.e., $W=H=64$) using the default settings in MATLAB R2018a, and the resized images are divided into three sets for training, validation, and test (with a $14:1:5$ ratio).
+The handcrafted MW methods (\textbf{M1} $-$ \textbf{M7}) are employed to generate watermarked images, and the images are generated by embedding watermark bits (0 or 1) into the original images given for each method.
+In experiments, training of the WAN for the target MW is conducted using a training dataset (resolution of $64\times64$) with a 1 bit capacity, and the WAN-based attacks and watermark bit extraction proceeds for each $64\times64$ patch.
 For further quantitative and qualitative evaluation on watermark capacity, we additionally generate test images sized $128\times128$ and $256\times256$ for the test set.
 Watermarked images with resolutions of $128\times128$ and $256\times256$ have a watermark capacity of 4 bits and 16 bits, respectively.
-In experiments, the WAN-based attacks and watermark bit extraction proceeds for each $64\times64$ patch \footnote{We provide details of datasets and additional experimental results in the supplementary material.}.
+Experiments on a test set with multi-bit insertion capacity are conducted using a pre-trained WAN model with a stride of $64$.
+The detailed description of dataset is listed in Table~\ref{table_dataset}.
+Details on block images (e.g., $\tilde{B}_{w_{0}}$ or $\tilde{B}_{w_{0}}$) based on WAN's output are excluded from the table.

-\subsection{Implementation Details and Training Settings}
+\subsubsection{Implementation Details and Training Settings}

 The number of RDB, Conv layer per RDB, feature-maps, and the growth rate are set to 12, 6, 32, and 16, respectively.
 We build our network using PyTorch and run the experiments on NVIDIA GeForce GTX 1080 Ti.
 The size of mini-batch $b_s$ is set to 32, and each mini-batch is configured for paired mini-batch training \cite{paired}.
 We use the Adam optimizer with a learning rate of $10^{-4}$ and momentum coefficients $\beta_{1}=0.9$, $\beta_{2}=0.999$.
 The proposed WAN is trained with the hyperparameters $\lambda_{c}=0.4$ and $\lambda_{wa}=0.3$ during 30 epochs, and the best model is selected as the one that maximizes BER on the validation set for each MW method.